brandonhrowe/bloom-writing/README.md

 My initial attempts were sending the whole text back and forth, which created a feedback loop if typing too quickly.
 I'll need to instead find a way to just send actions over the sockets.

-### Download

-Users should also be able to download their stories as a rich-text file.
-A potential hurdle will be accounting for styling (bold, italicized, etc.), which is contained within the text data for CKEditor.

 ### Layout/Clean Up

 Clean up the style a little bit more.
 Ideally, user should be able to access either a new story or story list from a dropdown menu, rather than having to go back to the home page.

-### Params Bug

-There is currently a slight bug where starting a new story requires going to the "/story/new" directory.
-Even though the story saves, if the user refreshes, they will create a new story.
-Ideally, a new story should be created and the URL should reflect the id of that story.

 ### More Literary Puns